finbourne/lusid-sdk-csharp/sdk/docs/ReconciliationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ReconciliationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ReconciliationsApi>();
             var valuationsReconciliationRequest = new ValuationsReconciliationRequest?(); // ValuationsReconciliationRequest? | The specifications of the inputs to the reconciliation (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ListAggregationReconciliation result = apiInstance.ReconcileValuation(valuationsReconciliationRequest, opts: opts);

                 // ReconcileValuation: Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
                 ListAggregationReconciliation result = apiInstance.ReconcileValuation(valuationsReconciliationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));